Yang Hyun-suk: 1996–2019: YG Entertainment

 In 1996, he established YG Entertainment and released his first solo album which featured a song composed by Seo Taiji.
 This was their first collaboration since the breakup.
-Yang Hyun-Suk has produced hugely successful artists through his company, most notably Jinusean, 1TYM, Wheesung, Gummy, Seven, Big Bang, 2NE1, Winner, iKon, Tablo, Epik High, Lee Hi, Blackpink, Treasure, BabyMonster, and Psy.
+Yang Hyun-Suk has produced successful artists through his company, most notably Jinusean, 1TYM, Wheesung, Gummy, Seven, Big Bang, 2NE1, Winner, iKon, Tablo, Epik High, Lee Hi, Blackpink, Treasure, BabyMonster, and Psy.

 Due to recent controversies involving the Burning Sun scandal and other allegations, Yang Hyun-suk announced his plans to step down from all of his positions at YG Entertainment, and his brother Yang Min-suk announced his decision to resign as CEO of YG Entertainment on June 14, 2019.

 2019–present: Conviction and YG return

 On December 22, 2022, Yang was acquitted of a charge of threatening an informant.
 On November 8, 2023, his acquittal for threatening the informant was overturned by the Seoul High Court, finding that he had abused his status at the company to coerce trainees into reversing police testimonies.
 He was sentenced to 6 months in prison, suspended for 1 year.
 A previous acquittal for blackmail was upheld.

 In December 2023, Yang discussed his "deep involvement in every aspect of BabyMonster's production", and how the youth of the members resonated with him because he had a similarly aged daughter.

 In May 2024, YG Entertainment released a video featuring Yang announcing upcoming plans for BabyMonster and Treasure.